shivakumarsakara/shivakumarsakara/README.md

 ## A passionate Data Analyst from Hyderabad

 - Engineering (ECE)
-- 🔭 I’m currently working on SEO
+- 🔭 I’m currently working as SEO Analyst
 - 🌱 I’m currently learning Data Analystics
 - 🤔 I’m looking for help with SQL
 - 💬 Ask me about SEO